-Singing For Fun
+Singing 4 Fun

-The group takes place on Thursdays, at the Stockport Disability, Stockport.
-It runs from 1-2 pm and has a minimal charge of £1.00 unwaged & £2.00 waged which goes towards the running costs of the centre.
+The group takes place on Thursdays, at the Disability Stockport, 23 High Street, SK1 1EG.
+It runs from 1-2 pm and has a minimal charge of £1.00 which goes towards the running costs of the centre.

 As I’ve said, my voice can only be described as passable, and many have passed me by when they hear it.
 And as I was only there originally in a support capacity, this represented a challenge comparable to hopping up Everest.
 But the god of singing smiled on me, and with the dedication of the group, and a sprinkling of terrible puns (supplied by me), the group survived, and indeed thrived.

-She brought with her a wealth of professional experience gained from working with some of the biggest names (and shortest too) in the music industry, ‘Take that’, to name just one’.
-Under her tutelage, the group took a step forward comparable to Neil Armstrong’s first step on to the moon.
-Under Sheila’s guidance, and my misguided attempts at humour, the group flourished and people who wouldn’t have said boo to a goose (although it’s always puzzled me why people would want to say boo to a goose), found the confidence to express them selves within the group, and eventually in public.
+She brought with her a wealth of professional experience gained from working with some of the biggest names (and shortest too) in the music industry, Take That, to name just one.
+Under her tutelage, the group took a step forward comparable to Neil Armstrong’s first step onto the moon.
+Under Sheila’s guidance, and my misguided attempts at humour, the group flourished, and people who wouldn’t have said boo to a goose (although it’s always puzzled me why people would want to say boo to a goose) found the confidence to express themselves within the group, and eventually in public.

 I’ll end on that note.
-I think it’s a middle ‘C’
+I think it’s a middle C.